 Blockchain Distributed ledger

 A distributed ledger is a type of database that is consensually shared, replicated, and synchronized among the members of a decentralized network.
 All the information on this ledger is securely and accurately stored using cryptography.
-This information can be accessed using keys and cryptographic signatures.
-The distributed ledger allows transactions to have public "witnesses," which makes cyberattack more difficult.
+This information can be accessed by using keys and cryptographic signatures.
+The distributed ledger allows transactions to have public witnesses, which makes cyberattack more difficult.
 It records the transactions such as the exchange of assets or data, among the participants in the network.

 The primary advantage of the distributed ledger is the lack of central authority.
-As we know that centralized ledgers are prone to cyber-attack, distributed ledgers are inherently very harder to attack.
+As we know that centralized ledgers are prone to cyber-attack, distributed ledgers are inherently very hard to attack.
 It is because all the distributed copies need to be attacked simultaneously for an attack to be successful.